savegame/QField/docs/docs/old-doc/project-management/vector-layers.md

 desired behavior.

 ::: {.container .clearer .text-center}
-![Configuration of layers that will not be identifiable, not modifiable and/or not searchable.](../assets/images/project_configuration_readonly.png)
+!![Configuration of layers that will not be identifiable, not modifiable and/or not searchable.](../assets/images/project_configuration_readonly.png)
 :::